syncfusion-content/maui-docs/MAUI/Scheduler/appointments.md

 N> [View sample in GitHub](https://github.com/SyncfusionExamples/maui-scheduler-examples/tree/main/RecursiveExceptionAppointment/BusinessObject)

+## Suspend and resume the appointment update

+Schedule allows you to suspend and resume the appointment UI update while performing collection changes (Add/Remove/Reset).`SuspendAppointmentUpdate` method will suspend appointment UI rendering until you resume it when large number of data added dynamically in schedule `AppointmentSource` to avoid each time updating UI when collection changes.
+After data added dynamically in schedule, you can call `ResumeAppointmentUpdate` to update the appointment UI rendering.

+{% tabs %}
+{% highlight c# %}

+// Creating an instance for the scheduler appointment collection. var appointment = new ObservableCollection<SchedulerAppointment>();

+//Adding scheduler appointment in the scheduler appointment collection. appointment.Add(new SchedulerAppointment()
+{
+    StartTime = DateTime.Today.AddHours(9),
+    EndTime = DateTime.Today.AddHours(11),
+    Subject = "Client Meeting",
+    Location = "Hutchison road",
+});

+//Adding the scheduler appointment collection to the AppointmentsSource of .NET MAUI Scheduler. this.Scheduler.AppointmentsSource = appointment;

+this.Scheduler.ViewChanged += Scheduler_ViewChanged;

+private void Scheduler_ViewChanged(object? sender, SchedulerViewChangedEventArgs e) {
+    // Suspends the Appointment Update.
+    this.Scheduler.SuspendAppointmentViewUpdate();

+    for (int i = 0; i < e.NewVisibleDates.Count; i++)
+    {
+        var visibleDate = e.NewVisibleDates[i].Date;
+        var scheduleAppointment = new SchedulerAppointment()
+        {
+            StartTime = visibleDate.AddHours(10),
+            EndTime = visibleDate.AddHours(12),
+            Subject = visibleDate.ToString("dd/MM/yyyy"),
+            Background = Colors.Red,
+        };
+        appointment.Add(scheduleAppointment);
+    }

+    // Resumes the Appointment Update.
+    this.Scheduler.ResumeAppointmentViewUpdate();
+}

+{% endhighlight %}
+{% endtabs %}

 ## Appointment appearance customization

 The appointment appearance customization can be achieved by using the `TextStyle` and `AppointmentTemplate` properties in the `SfScheduler.`